 Arthur Miller’s All My Sons, is timeless.

+The Matrix Theatre’s production, featuring a non-traditional cast may have just proven it for a fact.
 The rich and engaging drama opened on Broadway in 1947 and won a Tony award for Best Play.
 The intense American classic about post-war America and its effect on two families and their neighbors, centers on Joe Keller and Steve Deever, partners in a machine shop during World War II.

 Apparently, even though some key airplane parts were defective – they were, in an effort to fulfill a war contract, sent out resulting in the accidental death of several pilots.
 The story speaks to the question of responsibility to oneself, friends, partners and family.